-Apexigen, Inc. ("Apexigen") is a clinical-stage biopharmaceutical company focused on discovering and developing antibody therapeutics for oncology, with an emphasis on new immuno-oncology agents that may harness the patient's immune system to combat and eradicate cancer.
-Apexigen's lead product candidates are sotigalimab ("sotiga" or "APX005M"), which is a CD40 agonist antibody, and APX601, which is a TNFR2 antagonist antibody.
-Apexigen also has out-license arrangements for a number of programs.
-Since inception, Apexigen has devoted substantially all of its resources to performing research, development and manufacturing activities in support of the drug candidates Apexigen is developing and out-licensed drug candidates.
-In October 2019, the first of Apexigen's out-licensed products was approved for commercial product sale.
-Apexigen was incorporated in Delaware in 2010, the year Apexigen was spun-out of Epitomics, Inc. ("Epitomics"), which was a California-based biotechnology company that was acquired by Abcam plc in 2012.
-Apexigen was spun-out of Epitomics to focus on the discovery, development and commercialization of humanized monoclonal antibody therapeutics.
+Apexigen, Inc. ("Apexigen" or "we") is a clinical-stage biopharmaceutical company focused on discovering and developing antibody therapeutics for oncology, with an emphasis on new immuno-oncology agents designed to harness the patient's immune system to combat and eradicate cancer.
+Our lead product candidates are sotigalimab ("sotiga" or "APX005M"), which is a CD40 agonist antibody, and APX601, which is a TNFR2 antagonist antibody.
+We also have out-license arrangements for a number of programs.
+Since inception, we have devoted substantially all of our resources to performing research, development, and manufacturing activities in support of our product candidates.
+In October 2019, the first of our out-licensed product candidates was approved for commercial product sale.
 Apexigen is headquartered in San Carlos, California.